-Partisan division might hold up next virus relief package
+House won’t resume as planned next week due to virus risk

 The House is weighing options for remote legislating and proxy voting, so lawmakers can keep working while away.
 A bipartisan House task force is set to meet Tuesday to consider proposals.

-Pelosi signaled on Monday’s private call that she is prepared to hold a vote to allow proxy voting when Congress returns next week whether or not the talks produce a bipartisan agreement with Republicans, according to an aide unauthorized to discuss it and granted anonymity.
+House Speaker Nancy Pelosi signaled on Monday’s private call that she is prepared to hold a vote to allow proxy voting whether or not the talks produce a bipartisan agreement with Republicans, according to an aide unauthorized to discuss it and granted anonymity.
+Timing of the vote is now uncertain.

+Pelosi said Monday it might be time to consider a “guaranteed income” as 26 million Americans are suddenly jobless.
+She insists the next bill must provide “heroes” aid to state and local governments to pay police, fire and other front-line workers.

+McConnell countered that his priority is to shield health providers and business owners during the pandemic from what could be “the biggest trial lawyer bonanza in history.”
+He has suggested changing the laws to let states declare bankruptcy.

-Lawmakers are particularly eager to hold hearings remotely so they can conduct oversight of coronavirus spending and start preparing the next legislative package.
+House lawmakers are particularly eager to hold hearings remotely so they can conduct oversight of coronavirus spending and start preparing the next legislative package.

-“We must move forward,” wrote members of the New Democrat Coalition, a caucus of House moderates in a letter to party leaders.

 In the Senate, McConnell has said his top priority remains confirming President Donald Trump’s judicial nominees to the courts.

-For the states, Pelosi has said she wants to see as much allocated as the more than $500 billion that Congress has provided for small-business relief.

-McConnell has said he’s not inclined to funnel federal dollars to the states and said Monday he’s focused on “commonsense” steps.

-As Congress struggles to assert itself from home, Senate Democratic leader Chuck Schumer said there must be public hearings to “immediately begin vigorous and desperately needed oversight of the Trump administration’s response to the COVID-19 pandemic.”
+If the Senate resumes, Democratic leader Chuck Schumer said there must be public hearings to “immediately begin vigorous and desperately needed oversight of the Trump administration’s response to the COVID-19 pandemic.”

-On Monday, the administration announced Robert A. Westbrooks as executive director of the Pandemic Response Accountability Committee, the new panel tasked with overseeing the $2 trillion coronavirus relief bill passed by Congress last month.

-Westbrooks, a former inspector general for the federal agency tasked with protecting benefits for workers and retirees, was named to the position by Michael Horowitz, the Justice Department inspector general and the chair of a council of government agency watchdogs.

 When Trump signed the bill into law, he noted his objection to the oversight provisions.